Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Explicit query complexity upper-bounds for quantum walk algorithms

 Two main drawbacks of this algorithm are that 1) it only solves the detection problem (for general graphs at least) and 2) it requires one to construct $\ket{\phi}$, which is a superposition over the entire graph (preventing usage when one only has local access to a graph, i.e., oracle access to neighbouring vertices).

 Using a beautiful connection between classical Markov chains and electrical network theory, Belovs showed that the second drawback can be solved~\cite{belovs2013quantum}.
 In electrical network theory, one views a graph as an electrical circuit, with edge weight corresponding to resistance at that edge.
 Imagine that one sends a current into the graph according to the starting distribution, i.e., a current of $\sigma(v)$ enters vertex $v$, and that current has to leave the graph at the marked vertices.
+If $p_e$ is the current at some edge $e$ and $w_e$ is the weight (resistance) of that edge, recall then that the energy at that edge is $p_e^2/w_e$.
+The energy of the entire flow of current is the sum of the energy at each edge.
+The minimal energy of any flow of current from the starting distribution $\sigma$ to the marked vertices $M$ is called the \textit{effective resistance}, denoted $R_{\sigma,M}$.
 Call the electrical flow the flow through the graph that generates the least energy.
 Belovs shows that the quantum state $\ket{\phi}$ describing this electrical flow (i.e.~amplitude at an edge is equal to the amount of current at that edge under the electrical flow) is invariant under the quantum walk unitary if and only if marked elements exist.

 Using this insight, he then proposes the following alteration: for each vertex $v$ in the support of the starting distribution $\sigma$, add a new vertex $v'$ and a new edge between $v$ and $v'$ with very small positive weight.
 Note that energy is current squared over resistance: since the weight (i.e. resistance) at these edges is small, that means the energy will be large.
 Hence, in the positive case, $\ket{\phi}$ will have large overlap with our starting state $\ket{\sigma}$, so that running quantum phase estimation (QPE) will output this phase 0 with probability proportional to the square of the overlap $\braket{\sigma}{\phi}$ (independent of the number of bits of precision).
 To also make this work in the negative case, we would want to measure something other than phase 0, and Belovs shows that if we use $m\in O(\log \sqrt{HT_{\sigma, M}})$ bits of precision this occurs with high probability.